 Not all students are eligible for Extended School Year (ESY) services.
 ESY is not summer school and students do not receive credits during ESY services.
 Students who are eligible for ESY are those that will have their progress during the next school year jeopardized because of the significant regression over breaks that occurred during the current school year and the length of time it took the student to return to where they were before the break.
-Eligibility for ESY is a data driven decision, but there are some special circumstances.
-The IEP team determines eligibility and will determine whether your student is eligible for services.
-The goal of ESY is to maintain skills, not to advance them, so that when the next school year begins, the student is able to build on their current levels of performance.
+Eligibility for ESY is a data driven decision.
+The IEP team will determine whether your student is eligible for services.
+The goal of ESY is to maintain skills, not to advance them, so that when the next school year begins, the student is able to build on their current skills.